SCIInstitute/ShapeWorks/Documentation/UseCases.md

 2. Meshes to Volumes - Meshes must be turned into binary volumes using rasterization.
 The corresponding image origin, size, and spacing are used to generate the volume.
 3. Isotropic Resampling - Both the image and mesh are resampled to have uniform voxel spacing.
 4. Apply Padding- Segmentations which lie on the image boundary will have a hole on that intersection.
 Padding is added to the images and segmentations prevent this.
-5. Center of Mass Alignment - Center of mass alignment is performed before aligning the samples to a reference.
+5a.
+Center of Mass Alignment - Center of mass alignment is performed before aligning the samples to a reference.
 This factors out translations reducing the risk of misalignment and allows for a median sample to be selected as the reference.
 Images are then centered so the origin is in the center.
+5b.
+Centering - The samples must be centered before they are aligned to a reference.
+This step can be performed with Isotropic Resampling as it is in the left atrium use case.
+In the Femur use case we do so separately so that we can get the translation and apply it to the cutting plane if it has already been selected.
 6. Reference Selection - The reference is selected by first getting the mean distance transform of the segmentations, then selecting the sample closest to that mean.
 7. Rigid Alignment - All of the segmentations and images are now aligned to the reference using rigid alignment.
 8. Clip Segmentations - Because the femur segmentations vary in shaft lengths, we use the defined cutting plane to clip them so only the region of interest remains.